dogweather/forkful/content/en/php/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file in PHP means making a file that'll stick around just long enough for you to use it, then poof—it's gone.
-Why do that?
-It's great for handling data chunks during processing, keeping sensitive info off disk, and ensuring no trace is left behind after your script wraps up.

 ## How to:
 PHP helps you create temporary files with the `tmpfile()` function, which creates a file for you in your system's temp directory.
 Here's a quick example: